Leonie accepts instructions in all areas of family law and has experience appearing at all levels up to and including the High Court.

 Leonie accepts instructions in all aspects of financial proceedings including matrimonial finance, enforcement, variation, applications pursuant to TOLATA 1996 and applications under Schedule 1 of the Children Act 1989.

 She has experience of acting both in court and in representing clients at Private FDR.

-She has acted in private children proceedings arising out of High Court proceedings concerning ‘stranded spouse’ cases and child abduction.
+She has acted in private children proceedings following child abduction proceedings and a ‘stranded spouse’ case.

 Leonie is available to instruct in all stages of child abduction work.